 Get the most from Social Security.
 Younger retirees face a harsh penalty for working part-time.
-For every $2 earned over $16,920 in 2017 (up from $15,720 in 2016), you lose $1 in Social Security benefits.
+For every $2 earned over $15,480 in 2014, you lose $1 in Social Security benefits (up from $15,120 in 2013).
 In the year you reach full retirement age, a higher earnings threshold applies.
-Your benefits will be reduced by $1 for every $3 of earnings only when earnings exceed $44,880 in 2017 if you reach full retirement age (up from $41,880 for 2016).
+Your benefits will be reduced by $1 for every $3 of earnings only when earnings exceed $41,400 in 2014 if you reach full retirement age (up from $40,080 in 2013).

 Road to Retirement